 2. Why do they give caffeine to babies in the NICU?

 Caffeine is usually administered to preterm babies in the neonatal intensive care unit (NICU).
-The respiratory system of preterms is not well-developed, increasing the risk of apnea of prematurity where the baby has prolonged pauses in breathing.
+The respiratory system of preterms is not well-developed, increasing the risk of apnea of prematurityiXAn abrupt pause in breathing lasting at least 20 seconds. where the baby has prolonged pauses in breathing.
 The doctor may administer caffeine since it is one of the methylxanthines, a type of stimulant compound.
 Caffeine stimulates the central nervous system and improves respiratory function, making it easier for the baby to breathe (11).
 It is given orally or intravenously in the form of caffeine citrate (12).

 3. Can babies drink decaf coffee?

-4. Can coffee cause eczema in breastfed babies?
+4. Can coffee cause eczemaiXA set of conditions that cause the skin to become inflamed and blistered. in breastfed babies?

 Research suggests that mothers’ moderate chocolate and coffee consumption could lead to moderate to severe aggravation of eczema (atopic dermatitis) in infants already with the condition (14).
 However, more research is needed to establish a definitive correlation between maternal coffee consumption and the development or exacerbation of eczema in breastfeeding babies.